pmkruyen/dearscholar/readme.md

 Developed as hybrid app in Cordova (using html, javascript, and css), DearScholar can be used to collect data on iOS devices (iPhones and iPads), Android devices, and--in the future--in web browsers too.

-This page provides general information about the app, including an overview of current features.
-Background information, a summary of the current features, and current research projects can be found on the [project page](https://peterkruyen.net/dearscholar.html).
+This page provides testing instructions *and* general information about the app, including an overview of current features.

-The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation instructions, an overview of the settings and options, (automatic) testing options, and other details.
+The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation guidelines, an overview of the settings and options, (automatic) testing options, and other details.

 ## Testing
 1) Download the app on the App Store or Google Play: